-Department of Physics and Astronomy Open House - Oct 19 - Fall 2013 Details
+Department of Physics and Astronomy Open House - November 7 - Fall 2015

 The open house is free and open to anyone.
 Activities and talks will be geared towards a wide range of ages from elementary grades up through the ever-young and curious at heart.
 (That's a graceful way of saying K-99, Grades Kindergarten to Grade 99, in education speak).